-You are asked to wear a cloth face covering over your nose and mouth when you must be in public for essential activities, such as shopping at the grocery store.
+You may choose to wear a cloth face covering over your nose and mouth when you must be in public for essential activities, such as shopping at the grocery store.
 Wearing a cloth face covering does not eliminate the need to physically distance yourself from others and to wash your hands frequently.

-What is my face covering options?
+What are my face covering options?